Copper(I) chloride

 Copper(I) chloride, commonly called cuprous chloride, is the lower chloride of copper, with the formula CuCl.
 The substance is a white solid sparingly soluble in water, but very soluble in concentrated hydrochloric acid.
 Impure samples appear green due to the presence of copper(II) chloride (CuCl2).

 History

-Copper(I) chloride was first prepared by Robert Boyle in the mid-seventeenth century from mercury(II) chloride ("Venetian sublimate") and copper metal:
+Copper(I) chloride was first prepared by Robert Boyle and designated rosin of copper in the mid-seventeenth century from mercury(II) chloride ("Venetian sublimate") and copper metal: